saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 #### Cycling the array

-The file produces an array of items therefore you need to cycling into the items and keep one at time.
+The file produces an array of items therefore you need to cycling into the items and take one at time.
 Our file contains just a few items so we can use all of them, but if the file is huge it is recommended to use `pick(n)` to cherry-pick just a few of them.

 1. Add the **Each** component.
 1. In the Expression field, enter `<variable_name>`.